bcgsc/physlr/README.md

 bin/physlr-make physical-map lr=linkedreads ref=reference protocol=stlfr
 ```

-If you provide a reference genome, Physlr automatically maps the physical map to the input reference and outputs a PAF file.
-You can run the following command which uses the PAF file to calculate assembly-like quality metrics for the physical map.
+If you provide a reference genome, Physlr maps the physical map to the input reference.
+In this case, Physlr automatically outputs a `*.map-quality.tsv` file reporting assembly-like quality metrics for the physical map, in addition to some visualizations.
+You can re-generate these files using the following command (in the presence of a `*.physical-map.path` file):
 ```
 bin/physlr-make map-quality lr=linkedreads ref=reference
 ```